sncheca/gyro/README.md

 ## Modifying an Object
 - make sure that the brick is checked under "Target Membership" in Xcode before compiling.
 - note that the actual updates to the object come from the .xml file in the doc folder
 - this file is only created when you create the first instance of the object.
 If, within one Max session, you delete all instances and then make a new one, THIS DOES NOT COUNT.
 If you have an instance in a patch and then close and reopen the patch, THIS DOES NOT COUNT.
 The only thing that counts is opening a max patch (devoid of instances) and then instantiating the first one.
 Only then will the .xml file be updated.
+Quitting and restarting Max seems to do the trick for this.

-## Adding source files
+## Adding include directories and source files from external libraries
-As of now, I put the resonance_audio folder into the min_api/include directory.
-Then, in the cmakelists for each object, I link to there.
-This avoids having multiple copies of c++ files running around.
-When they pop up as source files, then they can be built into .o files and baked into new code!
+This section is for those not familiar with `cmake`.

+The `resonance_audio/` folder is located in the `source/` directory.
+To include all the `.h` files from the Resonance (or the library of your choice), you can either
+1. write out each relative path verbatim [quick, but not elegant]
+2. [more elegant option] modify the `CMakeLists.txt` inside each object's project folder.
+This entails using `set()` to define a new include directory, adding this new directory to the list inside `include_directories()`, and then using this new variable in path names wherever needed in the CMakeLists.txt file.
+This approach allows you to use shorter, localized path names inside your source files and header files.

+You will need to compile and link some `.cpp` files from Resonance in each object.
+Do this by adding each `.cpp` file to the list of `SOURCE_FILES` and then include these `SOURCE_FILES` inside the `add_library()` function.

+See any of the CMakeLists.txt files (located in `gyro/gyro/source/projects/gyro.someDirectory/`) for examples on how to do this.

 ## Audio buffers
 Note that frames, as defined by Min, are basically just samples.
 So framecount() is the number of samples in each block.